 Richard Elegino, Artistic Consultant

-founded the Ohta Pacific Chamber Players in 2003 and served as their conductor/director for five years.
+He founded the Ohta Pacific Chamber Players in 2003 and served as their conductor/director for five years.
 His conducting credits include the 9-11 Memorial Concert in Jodo Shu Temple, and Japan’s Great Earthquake Charity Concert in the City of Cerritos.
-Since traveling to El Sistema in Caracas, Venezuela with Gustavo Dudamel in 2012, Mr. Elegino has expanded his passions for music education by instructing in YOLA (Youth Orchestra of Los Angeles, and in Japan’s version of El Sistema in Fukushima and Iwate.
-The Mira Costa Orchestras have benefited from Mr. Elegino’s vast experiences and expertise since the Fall of 2011 when the Mira Costa Symphony began a two year premiere-status partnership with the Los
+Since traveling to El Sistema in Caracas, Venezuela with Gustavo Dudamel in 2012, Mr. Elegino has expanded his passions for music education by instructing in YOLA (Youth Orchestra of Los Angeles), and in Japan’s version of El Sistema in Fukushima and Iwate.
+The Mira Costa Orchestras have benefited from Mr. Elegino’s vast experience and expertise since the Fall of 2011 when the Mira Costa Symphony began a two year premiere-status partnership with the Los Angeles Philharmonic.